fxyz-ai/historical-api/README.md

 Returns all historical event entries.

 ### `api/events/year`
-Returns the event for a specific year.
+Returns the events for a specific year.

 ---